kellervater/c8sm/README.md

 tbd

 ## Structure
-This repository contains a lot of helper scripts to get your local C8SM up and running fast.
+There are a lot of helper scripts to get your local C8SM up and running fast.

 When typing `make help` you'll be presented with something like this:
 ```make help